#18: Xavier Maassen describes his journey of consciousness and self discovery

-I started when I was 15, for 3 years in karting and then after that went to Formula Ford.
-I went to Silverstone to train just before that, and this was really helpful for the basics of racing.
+Xavier Maassen started when he was 15, for 3 years in karting and then after that, he went to Formula Ford.
+Xavier went to Silverstone to train just before that, and this was really helpful for the basics of racing.
 There on, went onto Formula Ford.
 The Winter series was where we started off and did 4 races in England.

 Q2 – How did you get those opportunities and what are the main differences between karting and cars?

-My dad was into racing, and I did my first race, and then it just snowballed.
-My dad told me to get sponsors, had to ask my uncle.
-We managed to get sponsors from there.
-My dad was commercially responsible and had the time to assist me.
+The dad of Xavier Maassen was into racing and he did his first race, and then it just snowballed.
+His dad told him to get sponsors, Xavier Maassen had to ask his uncle then.
+They managed to get sponsors from there.
+His dad was commercially responsible and had the time to assist him.